-Removing a hand from the handlebars or feet from the footrests during operation can reduce your ability to control the vehicle or cause loss of balance and ejection from the ATV.
-If the operator's foot is not firmly planted on the footrest, it could also contact the rear wheels.
+Removing even one hand or foot can reduce ability to control the vehicle or could cause loss of balance and ejection from the ATV.

+If a person's feet are not firmly planted on the footrests, they could come into contact with the wheels or other moving parts and lead to accident or injury.